Draconizations/LnzLive/GUIDE.md

 ### Color Swap

 The Color Swap tool under the Color menu can be used to quickly create a recolor.
 Enter the color mappings you want to apply (e.g. 35 -> 15).
 Use the checkboxes to select what to apply the color swap to.

+### Create Add Ballz (+ Linez)

+While a ball/addball is hovered or selected, use "Create Addballz" or "Create Addballz + Linez" to create a new addball and/or line.
+If an addball is selected, the new addball will be parented to the same ball as the selected addball.
+The line will connect the selected addball and the new addball.

+### Delete Addballz / Omit Ballz

+While a ball/addball is hovered or selected, use "Delete Addballz / Omit Ballz" to either remove an addballz and its associated linez and paintballz completely, or add base ballz to the `[Omissions]` list.

+### Connect with Linez

+While a ball is hovered or selected, use "Connect with Linez" line creation mode.

+Click another ball to connect the two with a Linez entry in the LNZ.

 ### Copy L to R